 In order to truly make this system work, you will need to write down every. single. transaction.
 I am not joking.
 Doing this can help you stay on track and you also have to account for everything you spend.

 When you spend $20.17 at the grocery store, make sure to deduct that from your total.
 You can jot it down on the outside of the envelope, or keep a paper inside with the cash for you to use to track it.
 If you use the envelope template above, there is space provided for you to do this.
 Make sure you also always update your running balance after shopping.
 This way you are able to see how much money you have left to spend.

 If you prefer to do this method electronically, you can use You Need a Budget.
 Instead of individual envelopes, you actually set up electronic ones instead.
 Then, as you shop, you make a note in that envelope and have a new total to spend for that category.

-The reason the cash envelope system works is simple.
+The reason why the cash envelope system works is pretty simple.
+Accountability.